mathiasverbeke0/Building_index_Ostreococcus_tauri/README.md

 ```bash
 mkdir GenomeIndex
 ```
 4. Run the following command to build the genome index (4 threads used).
+Take a look in the GenomeIndex folder after executing this command.
 ```bash
 hisat2-build GCF_000214015.3_version_140606_genomic.fna GenomeIndex/genome -p 4
 ```